 3) If there was a Poi Hoop Play workshop, would you attend?
 Comment below!

 A HUGE thank you to Jilly Bee for visiting the shop last week and showing me this new (to me) method of learning double hoops!!
 Good luck with your submission to Performance Without Borders!
 We're rooting for YOU!

-By: Melissa Badamain
+Originally written by Melissa Badamain